 Ransomware is becoming increasingly common because it is a proven method for organized crime to extract money from individuals and firms in ways that law enforcement agencies cannot trace.
 In fact, the FBI has recommended that users infected with ransomware should pay for the decryption key if they cannot restore the affected files from backup because decrypting the files would be prohibitively expensive and time consuming and often not even possible.
 In February 2016 Hollywood Presbyterian Medical Center made national headlines when they paid extortionists the equivalent of $17,000 in bitcoins for the key to decrypt sensitive files.
 They are far from alone, according to security firm AVG an estimated $27 million in ransoms have been paid thus far.
 This of course does not begin to factor in the costs associated with an interruption to a business that is dependent on the affected data.
 A $1,000 ransomware infection could result in far more costly lost time and productivity.

-What can you do to reduce your chances of getting ransomware?
 The Internet Crime Complaint Center division of the FBI recommends the following:

 - Always use anti-virus software and a firewall

 - Keep regular backups, and keep them in a location a computer cannot readily access